ftpsolutions/gosnmp-traps-python/README.md

 ## gosnmp-traps-python

 The purpose of this module is to provide a Python interface to the Golang [gosnmp](https://github.com/soniah/gosnmp) module (but only for the SNMP traps side of that library and with a few tweaks).

 It was made very easy with the help of the Golang [gopy](https://github.com/go-python/gopy) module.

+#### Versions

+This version (0.2.4) is the last version to support Python 2; all versions after this have been subject to a refactor and support Python 3 only.

 #### Limitations